 This is another area where you can wind up spending a significant amount of money if you don’t know what you are doing.
-The cost of a professional is usually offset by the lost advertising dollars you would have spent with him or her.
+The cost of a professional marketing agency is usually offset by the lost advertising dollars you would have spent learning by trial and error.

-Long gone are the days when all of your followers would see what you posted.
+Long gone are the days when all of your followers on the social media platforms would see what you posted.
 Now only a fraction of your followers see what you post.
 Social media marketing can be helpful locally if you have a loyal following that will actively seek your page or feed for information.

 It can also be helpful in building relationships with your customers if you cannot physically see them often.
 The key to being successful in social is to remember that social is a conversational platform.
 It is a two-way dialog.
 If you treat it as just another advertising vehicle for lead generation, then your results will be suboptimal.

-Review sites can help your business in two ways.
+Review sites can help your small business marketing in two ways.
 The obvious one is customers read and trust reviews.
 Therefore, having them reduces your potential customer’s concern about trying you.

 The other is less obvious.
 These sites can also help your off-page SEO.
 It is believed that Google weighs the number and recency of your reviews when ranking your page.